sarven/unit-testing-tips/README.md

 ## Parameterized test

 The parameterized test is a good option to test the SUT with many parameters without repeating the code.

+> [!WARNING]
-:thumbsdown: This kind of test is less readable.
+> :thumbsdown: This kind of test is less readable.
 To increase the readability a little, negative and positive examples should be split up to different tests.

 ```php
 final class ExampleTest extends TestCase